 - STEP 1.
 Remove power from the detector. - STEP 2.
 Refer to the table in Section 3.5 and set all front panel Programming DIP switches (S1) to their default positions. - STEP 3.
-Set all front panel Delay / Extension DIP switches (S2) to the OFF position. - Apply power.
+Apply power.
 The LED indicator should be OFF, all detect outputs should be OFF.
 NOTE: To test the frequency range the detector must be connected to a 100 microhenry loop.
-The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 5.
+The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 4.
 Perform the actions and verify the results indicated in the table below.
 NOTE: Unless otherwise noted, references to switches, buttons, or inputs in the table correspond to labels on test equipment supplied by Reno A & E.

-Switch / Button / Input Action LED Indications and Outputs DETECTOR RESET PRESS AND HOLD DETECTOR OUTPUT ON BUTTON FRESS AND HOLD TEST BOX CHANNEL 1 DETECT LED ON DETECTOR RESET RELEASE DETECTOR OUTPUT OFF BUTTON KELEASE TEST BOX CHANNEL 1 DETECT LED OFF
+Switch / Button / Input Action LED Indications and Outputs

+DETECTOR reset PRESS AND HOLD DETECTOR OUTPUT ON

+BUTTON TEST BOX CHANNEL 1 DETECT LED ON

+DETECTOR RESET RELEASE DETECTOR OUTPUT OFF

+BUTTON TEST BOX CHANNEL 1 DETECT LED OFF

-STEP 6.
+STEP 7.
 Remove power from the detector.